Daniiarz/wg_forge_mq_task/README.md

-Forge into task Message Brokers
+## Forge intro task Message Brokers

-Purpose: To learn about message brokers and how they can be used to create a distributed system.

-Task is to create a simple consumer and producer using RabbitMQ, example itself won't go further than hello world in the examples of the RabbitMQ tutorial.
+Purpose of this task is to create a simple consumer and producer using RabbitMQ, example itself won't go further than hello world in the examples of the RabbitMQ tutorial.
 The goal is to obtain specific key that will show that task completed successfully.